hashicorp/serf/website/source/docs/agent/options.html.markdown

   unable to join with any of the specified addresses, agent startup will fail.
 By default, the agent won't join any nodes when it starts up.

+* `-replay` - If set, old user events from the past will be replayed for the agent/cluster that is joining based on a `-join` configuration.
+Otherwise, past events will be ignored.
+This configures for the initial join only.

 * `-log-level` - The level of logging to show after the Serf agent has started.
 This defaults to "info".
 The available log levels are "trace", "debug", "info", "warn", "err".
 This is the log level that will be shown